barszczmm/django-wpadmin/README.rst

 Features
 --------
 * WordPress look and feel
-* New styles for selector, calendar and timepicker widget
+* New styles for selector, calendar and timepicker widgets
 * More responsive (admin panel should look fine and be usable on displays with minimum 360px width)
 * Editable top menu
 * Optional fully configurable left menu